cissagatto/Generate-Partitions-Kohonen/README.md

-# Generate Partitions Kohonen HClust
+# Generate Hyrid Partitions with Kohonen and HClust